adamniedzielski/cli-nerd.com/_posts/2016-09-25-applying-user-centered-design-to-errors.markdown

   terminology.
 - **Group related errors** into the same namespace / module / file.
 This makes it easier to get an overview of what else could go wrong.
 - **Utilise the type system** if you can.
-Ideally the types tell me what kind of errors can occur for each operation.
+Ideally the types tell you what kind of errors can occur for each operation.
 - **Recommend solutions** in your documentation.
 Let your users know what they need to do to prevent this error from happening again.